yiisoft/yii2/framework/UPGRADE-22.md

 a `yii\db\Expression` as well, and a `JSON` default that is valid JSON is returned decoded.
 Expression defaults on other MariaDB column types still reflect as plain strings.

+On PostgreSQL, expression-based column defaults reported by `pg_get_expr()` — operator expressions, function calls, and the `nextval(...)` default of a non-primary-key `serial` column — now expose an executable `yii\db\Expression` through `ColumnSchema::$defaultValue`.
+Yii `2.0.x` mangled these values: `integer DEFAULT (1 + 2)` reflected as `1`, a `jsonb` expression default as `null`, and a non-primary-key `serial` default as a raw string.
+Reflected quoted string literals also unescape SQL-doubled quotes now (`'O''Reilly'` reflects as `O'Reilly`).
+Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns; on a non-primary-key `serial` column, `loadDefaultValues()` now assigns an `Expression` that advances the sequence when the record is saved.
+Primary-key and identity column defaults keep their current behavior.

 ## Removed platform support

 ### HHVM